Access to justice through legal education.

 In this section

-To this end, students receive training in social security law, employment law, alternative dispute resolution and tribunal representation in preparation for providing advice and advocacy, to members of the public with appeals before Social Security or Industrial Tribunals.
-This advice and representation will be provided through the ‘Ulster Law Clinic’ (based on the Belfast campus) and/or on placement with advice sector organisations in semesters two and three.
+To this end, students receive training in social security law, employment law, alternative dispute resolution and tribunal representation in preparation for providing advice and advocacy, to members of the public with appeals before Social Security or Employment Tribunals.
+This advice and representation will be provided through the ‘Ulster Law Clinic’ and/or on placement with advice sector organisations in semesters one, two and three.
 The programme also involves students in the development and management of the ‘Ulster Law Clinic’.

 Students are expected to attend all classes associated with the programme and be punctual and regular in attendance.
-In semester one, students will be based on the Jordanstown campus and will undertake taught modules in Social Security Law and Policy, Employment Law, Tribunal Representation and Alternative Dispute Resolution.
-In Semester 2 & 3, Students will be based on the Belfast campus at the Ulster Law Clinic and/or on clinical work placement with the Legal Support Project within the Law Centre (NI) for the Clinical Legal Practice module where they will provide advice and representation to users of the Law Clinic.
-Students will also undertake the taught module Litigating in the Public Interest and attend classes in the Dissertation module.
+In semester one, students will undertake taught modules in Social Security Law and Policy, Employment Law, Tribunal Representation and Alternative Dispute Resolution.
+Student will also begin clinical work placement with the Legal Support Project within the Law Centre (NI) in the area of Social Security and induction to the Ulster Law Clinic.
+In Semester 2 & 3, Students will be based at the Ulster Law Clinic and/or clinical work placement with the Legal Support Project for the Clinical Legal Practice module where they will provide advice and representation to users of the Law Clinic.
+Students will also undertake the taught module Housing Law and attend classes in the Dissertation module.

 - September 2017